Articles & Videos

 Introduce the week’s focus sound at assembly

-As the Sound Waves program is structured to teach the same sequence of sounds throughout the year from Year 1 to Year 6, assembly is the perfect opportunity to introduce the week’s focus sound to all students.
+As the Sound Waves Literacy program is structured to teach the same sequence of sounds throughout the year from Year 1 to Year 6, assembly is the perfect opportunity to introduce the week’s focus sound to all students.
 Here are a couple of ideas to get you started:

 • Have students perform the chant and action.